To install the

 The following window appears!

 sample board we have previously created five process steps.
-Now for each one of
+Now for each

 overlays boxes are checked.
 These four overlays will be printed on top of the PC